Participating in the #NationalSchoolWalkout? Robert DeNiro has your excuse letter

-(CNN)Friday is the day of the National School Walkout, an event organized by survivors of the Marjory Stoneman Douglas shooting.
+(CNN)Friday is the day of the National School Walkout, Friday is the day of the National School Walkout, an event conceived by a 16-year-old Connecticut student after the February shooting at Marjory Stoneman Douglas High School in Parkland, Florida.
 At 10 a.m. in each time zone, participants are going to walk out of their classes and observe a moment of silence for school shooting victims.

 It's always a touchy subject when schools and protests mix, but the students and staff participating have the support of one of America's biggest stars.
 Actor Robert DeNiro penned an "excuse letter," like the one a parents would sign for a teacher, for anyone who may need that extra boost of encouragement to participate.

-Note: CORRECTION: An earlier version of this article incorrectly stated the organizers of the National School Walkout are Marjory Stoneman Douglas survivors.
-Lane Murdock, a 16-year-old high school student in Connecticut, is credited with conceiving the idea.